 “Step It Up and Go: The Story of North Carolina Popular Music, from Blind Boy Fuller and Doc Watson to Nina Simone and Superchunk,” (2020, University of North Carolina Press).
-Find it on amazon.com , bookshop or bn.com.
-Beyond America, the book is available in England, France, Germany, Spain, Japan, India and New Zealand.
+Find it at your favorite bookstore as well as amazon.com, bookshop, bn.com.
+Target or Walmart.
+Beyond America, the book is available in Canada, England, France, Germany, Spain, Japan, India, Australia and New Zealand.

 Wednesday, Oct.
-14 — “History @ High Noon” talk on beach music, virtual event via North Carolina Museum of History, Raleigh.
+14 (noon) — “History @ High Noon: Breaking Color Lines at the Beach” talk on beach music, virtual event via North Carolina Museum of History, Raleigh.